ARCHER2-HPC/archer2-docs/docs/faq/index.md

 Some of your processes may have been killed by the cgroup out-of-memory handler.
 ```
 your job has requested too much memory on one or more nodes (the maximum
-is 256 GB shared between all processes for standard nodes).
+is 256 GB shared between all processes for nodes in the standard partition).
 This may
 typically happen shortly after the job has started (one or two minutes).
 In this case, you need to provide more memory.